session-expired/session-expired/README.md

 **Session Expired** is an online, turn-based deduction game inspired by classic murder-mystery board games.
 Players explore a procedurally arranged institution, question one another, gather evidence, and attempt to determine the truth behind an incident before their opponents do.

 The game takes place inside a heavily stylized and historically inaccurate asylum whose wards are themed around exaggerated interpretations of historical figures.
-The setting is intended as dark satire and fictional horror rather than a realistic depiction of psychiatric care, mental illness, or the people represented.
+The setting is intended as dark satire and fictional horror.

 > **Project status:** Early development.
-This repository currently contains the initial project structure and design direction.
+This repository currently contains the initial project structure.

 ## Core Concept

 Each game places several players inside a newly generated asylum layout.
-Somewhere within the institution, an incident has occurred involving a suspect, a location, and an object or method.
+Somewhere within the institution, a murder has occurred involving a victim, a location, an object, and a method.

-Players take turns moving between wards, making suggestions, revealing information, communicating with other players, and eventually submitting a formal accusation.
+Players take turns moving between wards, making suggestions, revealing information, communicating with other players, finding hints, and eventually submitting an accusation.

 The exact rules will evolve during development, but the central gameplay loop will remain focused on: